astra-vision/MaterialPalette/README.md

 > [!NOTE]
 > The decomposition model allows estimating the pixel-wise BRDF maps from a single texture image input.

-## 5. Acknowledgments
+## Acknowledgments
 This research project was mainly funded by the French Agence Nationale de la Recherche (ANR) as part of project SIGHT (ANR-20-CE23-0016).
 Fabio Pizzati was partially funded by KAUST (Grant DFR07910).
-Results where obtained using HPC resources from GENCI-IDRIS (Grant 2023-AD011014389).
+Results were obtained using HPC resources from GENCI-IDRIS (Grant 2023-AD011014389).

 The repository contains code taken from [`PEFT`](https://github.com/huggingface/peft), [`SVBRDF-Estimation`](https://github.com/mworchel/svbrdf-estimation/tree/master), [`DenseMTL`](https://github.com/astra-vision/DenseMTL).
 As for visualization, we used [`DeepBump`](https://github.com/HugoTini/DeepBump) and [**Blender**](https://www.blender.org/).
 Credit to Runway for providing us all the [`stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) model weights.
-All images and 3D scenes used in this work have permissive licences.
+All images and 3D scenes used in this work have permissive licenses.
 Special credits to [**AmbientCG**](https://ambientcg.com/list) for the huge work.

-Authors would also like to thank all members of the [Astra-Vision](https://astra-vision.github.io/) team for their valuable feedback.
+The authors would also like to thank all members of the [Astra-Vision](https://astra-vision.github.io/) team for their valuable feedback.

-## 6. Licence
+## License
 If you find this code useful, please cite our paper:
 ```
 @inproceedings{lopes2024material,